rotationalio/ensign/README.md

 $ hugo new path/to/page.md
 ```

 This will create a new page with the documentation default template; open in a browser and edit in markdown; your changes should reload live in the browser!
-Our theme has many options and shortcodes; to see how these work, please viist the theme documentation.
+Our theme has many options and shortcodes; to see how these work, please visit the theme documentation.
 A couple of important quick links are below:

 - [Page Configuration](https://github.com/alex-shpak/hugo-book#page-configuration)
 - [Hints and Notification Blocks](https://hugo-book-demo.netlify.app/docs/shortcodes/hints/)